Fillmore County is named for Millard Fillmore, who was a President of the United States of America.

 N – York County

 County Courthouse – Geneva

 Location: 900 G Street / South 9th Street

 Built: 1893 – 1894

 Contractor: L F Pardue of Geneva

-Note: The cost of construction of the courthouse was $46,176.55.
-The courthouse was modeled after the courthouse in Gage County.
+Note: The courthouse was modeled after the courthouse in Gage County.
 The clock in the tower was installed by W P McCall, a Geneva jeweler, in 1909.

 See: National Register of Historic Places – Fillmore County Courthouse

 History: The county was created in 1856 and Geneva was selected as the county seat in 1871 when the county was organized.
 The first courthouse was built in 1873.
 The second and present courthouse was constructed in 1893 to 1894 at a cost of $46,176.55.

 Photos taken 2009